 Vessi vs Allbirds

 Of course, it helps the company is only a two-hour drive away in Vancouver.
-These shoes feel like the ideal shoe for the Pacific Northwest as they are a 100% waterproof knit sneaker – and there are plenty of rain and muddy days in the PNW!
+These shoes feel like ideal for the Pacific Northwest as they are a 100% waterproof knit sneaker – and there are plenty of rain and muddy days in the PNW!

 Vessi is the latest trendsetting shoe brand based in Vancouver.
 Mikaella Go, Tony Yu, and Andy Wang set out to make the perfect shoe for their local climate that’s well known for its wet weather.
 The result is a minimalist shoe that is fully waterproof.